 New Rainwater Harvesting Rebate Program

-The City is very excited to now offer a rebate on rainwater collection!
-The rebate is for new collection systems that have been purchased and installed since June 1, 2013.
-The water collection containers must be new and not purchased from any prior City of Round Rock event, sale, or give-away.
+This rebate is for new collection systems that have been purchased and installed since June 1, 2013.
+The water collection containers must be new and not purchased from any direct City of Round Rock sale or give-away.

 To apply, simply submit an application and purchase receipt.
 You will be contacted for a final inspection.
 Please read the application to find the complete details.
 The barrels can be purchased from any vendor you choose, here's a short (incomplete) list of local vendors: